-The Allerdale Film Farm is a ten-day filmmaking event held at Hayton Castle Fields in West Cumbria from August 23rd – 1st September 2017.
-Eight artists from DIY labs around the UK will live and work together, creating and sharing resources to produce 16mm films using experimental and ecological processes inspired by the west-cumbrian landscape.
-The film farm will include elements of a traditional film lab, for example, filming, developing, processing and editing.
-We will be exploring environmentally friendly photochemical processes using alternative developers (coffee, wine, beer) and use plants such as sorrel, woad and marigold to tint and tone our films.
+The Allerdale Film Farm was a ten-day filmmaking event held at Hayton Castle Fields in West Cumbria from August 23rd – 1st September 2017.
+Eight artists from DIY labs around the UK will live and work together, creating and sharing resources to produce 16mm films using experimental and ecological processes inspired by the west-Cumbrian landscape.
+The film farm included elements of a traditional film lab, for example, filming, developing, processing and editing.
+We explored environmentally friendly photochemical processes using alternative developers (coffee) and used turmeric and lichens to tint and tone our films.
 The project included four-days of 16mm workshops for 14 young people who lived in West-Cumbria (16 – 25) and a final screening of all the results.

 The participating artists include;